UXPin/fontmanager-redux/README.md

 ## Installation

-Installation of the `font-manager` module is via npm:
+Installation of the `fontmanager-redux` module is via npm:

-    npm install font-manager-redux
+    npm install fontmanager-redux

 On Linux, you also may need to install the `libfontconfig-dev` package, for example: